szilard/h2o-experiments/df-aggr/README.md

 #### Doing tabular data aggegates with H2O

-While H2O has not been designed for this, trying to see how fast it can do aggregates with tabular data (e.g. average of one column grouped by other column).
+While H2O has not been designed for this, I'm trying to see how fast it can do aggregates with tabular data (e.g. average of one column grouped by other column).
 Will compare with R/data.table ([fast](http://datascience.la/dplyr-and-a-very-basic-benchmark/), but single threaded).

-Running latest stable (2.8.4.4) on 16-core single node, 64GB RAM.
+Running latest stable H2O (2.8.4.4) on 16-core single node, 64GB RAM.

 Generated 100-million row CSV file with 2 columns: `x` int 1..10^6 and `y` float [0,1].